 - The compliance issues associated with establishing state and local PACs.

 Each of the 50 states (and the District of Columbia) has a unique set of campaign finance laws that we catalogue in broad-ranging surveys and in a database containing more targeted insights.
-We offer guidance around the nation on complying with these challenging requirements.
+We offer detailed guidance to help clients with these challenging requirements.

 - Congressional Investigations and Oversight